Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/Software/Software_Guide.md

 # PWM Software Guide

+## Version

+1.0

+**Target Platform:** VSDSquadron FPGA SoC

+---

-## Overview
+# Overview

-This directory contains the reference software application for the PWM IP developed for the VSDSquadron FPGA RISC-V SoC.
+This directory contains the reference software application for the PWM IP integrated into the VSDSquadron RISC-V SoC.

-The software demonstrates how to configure, control, and validate the PWM peripheral through its memory-mapped register interface.
-It serves both as a functional example and as a hardware verification program for the integrated PWM IP.
+The application demonstrates how to configure and control the PWM peripheral through its memory-mapped register interface.
+It also provides a practical example of runtime duty-cycle adjustment, status monitoring, UART reporting, and polarity switching.

-The example application is intended to run directly on the VSDSquadron RISC-V processor without requiring any modifications to the RTL implementation.
+The software is intended to run directly on the embedded RISC-V processor without requiring any modification to the PWM hardware.

 ---